PixelNut/PixelNutLib/pattern-command-reference.md

 This is used at the beginning of all preset patterns so that previously loaded effects are removed, allowing the creation of new patterns from scratch instead of having them append commands to the previously one.

-This can be also useful to applications that build up patterns with multiple calls to 'execCommand()', and wish to selectively pop off only the top few layers.
+This can be also useful to applications that build up patterns with multiple calls to 'execCmdStr()', and wish to selectively pop off only the top few layers.
 For example, 'P1' will pop off only the topmost layer.

 Q[<byteval>]